-Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations
+Fairbanks Northern Lights—Top Tips & Clothing Recommendations

 Even though I live in the desert now and I’m not at all used to the cold northern climate anymore, it’s a trip I highly recommend.
 The cold couldn’t keep me away, and I wouldn’t let it deter you, either.
 This is definitely bucket-list-worthy.

-The northern lights are also called the aurora borealis.
+The Northern Lights are also called the aurora borealis.
 They are seen in the northern hemisphere, most commonly seen between 60° and 75° latitude.
 This area is sometimes known as the “Auroral Circle.”

 In order to see the aurora, it must be dark enough outside to view it.
 Though the sun does start going down fairly early, we found it took a surprisingly long time to go down completely.
 The nights we were there, it started getting dusk-like around 5 p.m.
 But it wasn’t completely dark until around 8 p.m.

-You can see the northern lights best when it is very dark outside and there is no snowfall or inclement weather.
-As a result, prime months for viewing are in February and March as well as in September.
+You can see the northern lights best when it is very dark outside, and there is no snowfall or inclement weather.
+As a result, prime months for viewing are in February and March, as well as in September.

 Tips for Northern Lights Vacation Planning

-Planning for a northern lights vacation is just like planning any other trip in many ways.
-However, since the lights are viewable at night, you need to plan for very late nights.
 There are a lot of factors that influence if you will see the lights.
 The more that you’re out there to look for them, the more likely you are to see them.

 1. Plan for Long Nights